THINK C

 Think C (stylized as THINK C), originally known as LightSpeed C, is an extension of the C programming language for the classic Mac OS developed by THINK Technologies, released first in mid-1986.
 THINK was founded by Andrew Singer, Frank Sinton and Mel Conway.
 LightSpeed C was widely lauded when it was released, as it used the Macintosh user interface throughout and was extremely fast.
 It quickly became the de facto C environment on the Mac, and the related Think Pascal quickly did the same for Object Pascal development.

 THINK Technologies was later bought by Symantec Corporation and the product continued to be developed by the original author, Michael Kahl.
 Versions 3 and later were essentially a subset of C++ and supported basic object-oriented programming (OOP) concepts such as single inheritance, and extensions to the C standard that conformed more closely to the needs of Mac OS programming.
 After version 6, the OOP facilities were expanded to a full C++ implementation, and the product was rebranded Symantec C++ starting version 7, then under development by different authors.
 Version 8 brought support for compiling to PowerPC.

 Think's almost complete ownership of the Mac programming market was broken with the introduction of the PowerPC-based Macs in the early 1990s.
-Although Symantic released updates that ran on these platforms, these were not released until the machines had been on the market for almost a year.
+Although Symantec released updates that ran on these platforms, these were not released until the machines had been on the market for almost a year.
 In the meantime, Metrowerks' product, CodeWarrior, took control of the market, being both faster and easier to use than Think's.

 Starting with version 4.0, Think included the Think Class Library (TCL), a class library and framework for Mac programming that ran under both Think C and Think Pascal.
 This largely replaced MacApp as the de facto class library for Mac programming.
 Like Think C, this remained a market leader until the release of Metrowerks' PowerPlant, which was generally regarded to be superior.
 During the early-1990s, Think and Apple collaborated on a cross platform library known as Bedrock, but this effort was abandoned in 1993, by which time PowerPlant was the clear market leader.

 Despite the decline in popularity of their IDE, Symantec was eventually chosen by Apple to provide next-generation C/C++ compilers for MPW in the form of Sc/Scpp for 68K alongside MrC/MrCpp for PowerPC.
 These remained Apple's standard compilers until the arrival of Mac OS X replaced them with the GNU Compiler Collection (GCC).
 Symantec subsequently exited the developer tool business.